awesomeahi95/se-challenge-payroll/README.md

 <summary>Show/Hide</summary>
 <br>

-1. Did you follow the instructions for submission?
-1. Did you complete the steps outlined in the _Documentation_ section?
-1. Were models/entities and other components easily identifiable to the reviewer?
-1. What design decisions did you make when designing your models/entities?
-Are they explained?
+- What design decisions did I make when designing your models/entities?

-1. Did you separate any concerns in your application?
-Why or why not?
+- How did I separate any concerns in my application?

-1. Does your solution use appropriate data types for the problem as described?
+- How did I test that your implementation was correct?

+- If this application was destined for a production environment, what would I add or change?

+- What compromises did I have to make as a result of the time constraints of this challenge?

 </details>